shunkakinoki/pitch/src/en/010-gai-grit-assistant/index.md

 ## PROBLEM

 - Most people do not have knowledge on how to develop grit
-- Grit is often concieved as a innate ability, while it is clearly not the case
+- Grit is often conceived as a innate ability, while it is clearly not the case
 - People do not have access to the appropriate methodology regarding personal development

 ---